Tax Planning & Preparation for Individual Tax Returns

 It’s the tax deadline, and it comes every year!

 No matter if you are getting a refund or having to pay more, there are many ways an accountant can help you save money.
 If you’re not prepared and stressed out, you might have a hard time trying to calculate all your income and expenses.
 Filing individual tax returns can be time-intensive and complex.
-That’s why Pro Tax & Accounting helps individuals, like you, accurately prepare and file your tax returns!
-Andrea MacDonald is a Certified Public Accountant (CPA), she and keeps up with the ever-changing tax laws.
+That’s why Pro Tax & Accounting helps individuals, like you, accurately prepare and file your individual tax returns!
+Andrea MacDonald is a Certified Public Accountant (CPA), and she keeps up with the ever-changing tax laws.

 What is a Tax Return?